SpencerLeBard/PetPal/readme.md

 ![Swipe Page](https://raw.githubusercontent.com/SpencerLeBard/PetPal/dev/clientsrc/src/assets/Swipe%20Page.PNG)

-Once you have swiped right onan animal, you will be presented with your custom profile and favorite animals
+Once you have swiped right on a animal, you will be presented with your custom profile and favorite animals list

 ![Profile](https://raw.githubusercontent.com/SpencerLeBard/PetPal/dev/clientsrc/src/assets/Profile.PNG)

-Click on a favorited animal, and you can find out more details, or contact an adoption agency
+Click on a favorite animal and you can find out more details, or contact an adoption agency

 ![Details](https://raw.githubusercontent.com/SpencerLeBard/PetPal/dev/clientsrc/src/assets/Details2.PNG)